Stoick learns about pushing people away

 § § §

 “Stoick.”
 He looked up and spotted Papa coming from behind the house.
 He sagged.
 He did not want to see Papa; he was Chief on Berk and spent time in the village, but he was home early now when Stoick’s disgrace was fresh.
-Papa walked toward him, and he steeled himself to see his Father.
-Stoick had to call him Father when he’d done something wrong, and this was too wrong for anything else.
+Papa walked toward him, and he steeled himself to see Father.
+Stoick used to call him Father when he’d done something wrong, and this was too wrong for anything else.

 “Lad?
 What troubles ye?”
-He did not look angry yet; Stoick stood and looked far, far up to his face.
+He did not look angry; Stoick stood and looked far, far up to his face.
 He flattened his palms against his sides, and began to recite.

 “Father, I am in disgrace.
 This morning, while playing...”